randy3k/UnitTesting-example/README.md

 It provides deferred testcases, such you are able to run sublime commands from your test cases and give control to sublime text and get it back later.
-Would be useful to test `sublime_plugin.EventListener`.
+Would be useful to test asynchronous codes.
 To make deferred tests, you will need `DeferrableTestCase`.

 A example would be found in [deferred](https://github.com/randy3k/UnitTesting-example/tree/deferred) branch.